FlorenceJacobs/progressive-enhancement/README.md

 # progressive-enhancement
 HTML - CSS learning

-This is the result of 4 days working on HTML and CSS codes.
+This is the result of my first week working on HTML and CSS codes.

 I had never heard about _flex, float or inline-block_ before !